Vadim Pereskokov

-Vadim Pereskokov (born 27 August 1993) is a Russian professional ice hockey forward currently playing for HK Dukla Michalovce of the Slovak Extraliga.
+Vadim Pereskokov (born 27 August 1993) is a Russian professional ice hockey forward currently playing for HC 19 Humenné of the Slovak Extraliga.

 Playing career

 He previously played with Admiral Vladivostok with whom he joined after a brief stint with Lahti Pelicans of the Finnish Liiga.
 He formerly played for HC Kunlun Red Star of the Kontinental Hockey League.

 On July 5, 2018, Pereskokov was traded in the off-season by Admiral to HC Spartak Moscow in exchange for Ville Pokka.